 Currently, he is doing a PhD in Architecture by Design where he investigates relations and reciprocities between the city and the geologic conditions in which it exists.
 His research focuses on representation as synthesis and construction of knowledge, and experiments on the island of Manhattan as the laboratory to test geosocial conditions of ground, frame, weight, accumulation, or thickness.
 Other relevant research interests include territorial transformation ecologies, urban and landscape change in Latin American cities, and applications and implications of digital media on the contemporary perceptions of the landscape.
 In June 2017, he co-chaired the international symposium Postcards from the Anthropocene and is currently preparing an edited book on the same topic.

-Alternatively, you can visit Tiago’s personal website, CNTXT Studio, a platform focused on the study of landscape and its intersections with architecture, art, design and digital media.
+He has published internationally and is the founder of CNTXT Studio, a research-by-design platform focusing on the study of landscape and its intersections with architecture, art, design and digital media.

 In November 2018, Tiago was amongst the five winners of the international design ideas competition LA+ Iconoclast, with his proposal entitled ‘The Geoscraper of the Captive Biomes’.

 Since Tiago joined ESALA in August 2012, he has been teaching different under- and post-graduate design and theory courses.
 After a few years teaching design in the early years of the MA in Landscape Architecture, he is currently teaching a post-graduate architectural and landscape architectural design studio looking at the island conditions of Manhattan.
 He also teaches contemporary landscape theory, with a strong focus on issues of representation and the Anthropocene debate.